A Blue Badge helps people with disabilities or health conditions park closer to their destination, either as a driver or passenger.

 - Electric vehicle bays

-The Blue Badge must be displayed, and in England and Wales the special blue parking disc must be displayed showing the time of arrival.
+You must display the Blue Badge.
+In England and Wales, you must display the special blue parking disc showing the time of arrival.

 There must be an interval of at least one hour from a previous period of waiting before the same vehicle can be parked in the same road or part of a road on the same day.